 Next, I’m going to pick up with more of the legal process if you cannot reach an agreement with the private company.

 Attorney Philip Hundl is a Shareholder in the law firm of Wadler, Perches, Hundl & Kerlick.
-We have three offices serving clients from all over Texas.
+We have four offices serving clients from all over Texas.
 Call 800-929-1725 for an appointment at any of our offices in Wharton or El Campo in Wharton County or Richmond or Fulshear in Fort Bend County, and Bay City in Matagorda County.